 “How do you do it?” my friends would ask.
 “How do you have the energy to keep up with everything?”

-For almost nine years I’ve been the mom other moms love to hate — just so good at it — and I know there's plenty about my situation that seems enviable and even more that makes me lucky.
+For almost nine years I’ve been the mum other mums love to hate — just so good at it — and I know there's plenty about my situation that seems enviable and even more that makes me lucky.
 But if I told you managing it, for me, required a daily dose of amphetamines to combat the hangover from the previous night’s blackout, would you feel the same?
-What about the parent you’re judging in Target right now.
+What about the parent you’re judging in Sainsbury's right now.
 Do you know how together she really is?
 I hate being called a perfectionist, and this may be why: It is a lie.

 Motherhood only sharpened this need — there is so much to do on so few hours of sleep, and so little time.
 Basically, it stressed me the fuck out.
 I began drinking at 5 p.m. every evening to get me through the difficult hours of homework and bath time, and by the time my husband got home around 9, I’d made one bottle of wine disappear and was making eyes at the next.
 I told myself that no one noticed, because I was so high functioning.
 Look at how together I am, I thought.
 Maybe they did notice and just thought, She's got three kids, of course she drinks, as if life is an actual Someecards meme, and didn't give it another thought.